uzair-a-hashmi/coffee-chat-scheduler/README.md

   connect, so you won't need to re-authenticate every time.
 Delete them to disconnect.
-- Nothing is sent anywhere except directly to Google's API from your own machine — this runs entirely locally, with no external server or database involved.
+- Nothing is sent anywhere except directly to Google's API from your own machine.
+Runs entirely locally with no external server or database involved.
-- This is a personal-use local tool, not a hosted multi-user service — each person who wants to use it clones this repo and connects their own Google account.
+- This is a personal-use local tool, not a hosted multi-user service.
+  Each person who wants to use it must clone this repo and connect their own Google account.
 - If a person shows "Couldn't read this calendar," it means Google isn't giving you visibility into their free/busy status (they're outside your